-During the financial year the Company paid \$82,111 (2016: \$89,493) to Hampton Hill Mining NL, a listed company of which Mr Tomkinson and Mr Pitt are directors and shareholders, for rental of office space and facilities.
+During the financial year the Company paid \$78,792 (2018: \$80,189) to Hampton Hill Mining NL, a listed company of which Mr Tomkinson and Mr Pitt are directors and shareholders, for sharing of office facilities and provision of administration services.
 This agreement is at arms-length and on normal commercial terms and conditions.